dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 You can transfer a domain between DNSimple accounts any time via the DNSimple interface.
 Billing responsibility will be transferred to the new domain account, once the move is accepted.
 Moving a domain to another account will also transfer all the associated resources, such as DNS records, SSL certificates, and email forwards.

 Working with a Reseller?
-Jump [here](#accepting-a-transfer) and follow the steps outlined to gain access to your account.
+Follow the steps outlined [here](#accepting-a-transfer) to gain access to your account.

 <warning>
 Once the transfer is accepted, you will no longer be able to manage the domain.